 Unfortunately for businesses, the Russian government has taken certain measures resulting in the increase of the tax burden.
-The VAT rate will be increased by 2 per cent to 20 per cent effective 1 January 2019.
-Regions will lose the right to reduce the rate of profits tax payable to the regional budgets.
+As mentioned above, as of 2019 the VAT rate has been increased by 2 per cent to 20 per cent.
+Regions are gradually losing the right to reduce the rate of profits tax payable to the regional budgets.

-A new tax on additional income received from hydrocarbon production is being introduced.
+A new tax on additional income received from hydrocarbon production has been introduced as of 1 January 2019.
 Taxpayers are legal persons that have licences specified by the law and satisfy certain requirements.
-The tax will also be applied to companies engaged in certain other activities in respect of hydrocarbon production.
+The tax is applied to companies engaged in certain other activities in respect of hydrocarbon production.
 The tax rate amounts to 50 per cent from net profit received from hydrocarbon production reduced by expenses and the MET.
-The new tax will take effect from 1 January 2019.